YOUR FULL PROOF GUIDE TO PLANNING A KICK ASS MICRO WEDDING

 You can organise a mid-week wedding for 15 people – which is the beauty of a scaled down number.
 Whilst leaving a piece of the budget for a celebration or party when we are allowed to do so.
 Registry offices are a great resource for getting hitched as they are accommodating for smaller weddings, yet still allowing for beautiful scenery.
 Some of my favourite smaller registry office weddings have been:

 All of these weddings were smaller in size.
+I must mention that they were not postponed covid weddings, but intimate celebrations through planning.
 However, more importantly the couples chose elements that were important to them as a team.
 Anna and Sam for example had their ceremony, but held an intimate dinner instead of a huge sit down meal.
 Natalie’s father organised me to photograph her wedding for her as a surprise!
 Her and her partner Dan were getting married in such a low key way that they had no idea that the father of the bride had organised the photographer!

 Planning an elopement wedding or a micro celebration enables the both of you to focus on the reason you were doing this in the first place.
 The two of you wanted to commit to each other.
 The focus is on you.
 Your love.
 No dramas, no interference.
 The focus can sometimes get lost with a big whirlwind wedding.
 You have time to focus on your selected guest and time to actually chat.
 Scaling down means that sometimes the focus seems clearer.